 Methodology

 In this study, the author employed a qualitative approach to explore students’ views and experiences of the acupuncture programme at a South African public university.
 A single case study design within the interpretivist paradigm was adopted.
 The author believed this was an appropriate approach for this study since he aimed to explore the participants’ lived experiences of the acupuncture programme.
-This view concurs with Venketsamy et al. (2022) who state that a single case study design is suitable when the researcher has an opportunity to access the research setting.
+This view concurs with Venketsamy et al. (2022) who stated that a single case study design is suitable when the researcher has an opportunity to access the research setting.
 This study was conducted at a public university in Gauteng province that provided acupuncture programmes.
 A purposive sampling technique was adopted in this study to recruit participants.
 The author invited students who responded to the invitation poster displayed on the campus to voluntarily participate in the text-based interviews.
 The inclusion criteria were as follows: a) participants had to be registered for the BHSc CM; b) participant must register for the second, third and fourth year of their study in the acupuncture programme; c) participants must be above the age of 18; d) participants must express their willingness to voluntarily participate in the study by signing the research consent forms.
 Six (6) students agreed to participate in this study.
 The table below demonstrates the participants and the respective codes used in the data analysis.
 Pseudonyms were used to ensure the confidentiality and anonymity of the participants.

 Table 2.
 Biographical data of participants